Root Cause Analysis of Outliers in Unknown Cyclic Graphs: ROOT CAUSE ANALYSIS VIA INVARIANT STRUCTURAL EQUATIONS

 We first consider the case of a single root cause, that is $\Delta = (0, \dots, 0, \delta, 0, \dots, 0)$ with $\delta \in \mathbb{R}$ representing a significant perturbation at the root cause $r$.
 A key ingredient of our method is the precision matrix, which can be conveniently expressed in terms of the path matrix.
 Specifically,

 where $\sn$ denotes the covariance matrix of the noise, which is diagonal by assumption: $\sn = {\rm diag}(\sigma_1^2,\dots, \sigma_p^2)$.
 Inverting this expression yields the precision matrix: where $\Theta_{NN}$ denotes the precision matrix of $N$.
+To see how this relationship supports root cause analysis, consider

+Inspecting the first summand, we observe where $e_r$ denotes the $r$th canonical basis vector.
+Since the $r$th column of $(I - A)^T$ is non-zero precisely at the positions of $r$ and its parents, also $\xi'$ is non-zero only at these positions.
+Turning to the second summand, $ \Theta_{XX}(I- A)^{-1}N', $ note that it has the same distribution as $\Theta_{XX} \bX$ since $N' \stackrel{d}{=} \bN$.
+Therefore, by evaluating which $\xi_i$ has the same distribution as $\Xi_i:=(\Theta_{XX} \bX)_i$, we can separate the root cause and its parent from the remaining nodes.
+Especially, if $\delta$ has high absolute value, we can expect the entries of the root cause and its parents to differ significantly from all other entries.
+Overall, we derived:

+\tcbset{colback=black!5, colframe=black, boxrule=0.2mm, arc=2mm} \begin{theorem}[Shortlist of root causes] For generic $A$ and $\Sigma_{NN}$, all entries in $\xi_i$ follow their usual distribution, except the root causes and potentially their parents:

-To build intuition for how this relationship informs root cause analysis, we first consider a simple two-dimensional toy example. \begin{example} Assume the data-generating process is described by the causal DAG $X_1 \to X_2$, and both $X_1$ and $X_2$ are standard normally distributed.
+\end{theorem} To exemplify this result, we consider a simple two-dimensional toy example. \begin{example} Assume the data-generating process is described by the causal DAG $X_1 \to X_2$, and both $X_1$ and $X_2$ are standard normally distributed.
 The structural equations are where $\rho$ denotes the Pearson correlation between $X_1$ and $X_2$.
 Further, the covariance matrix and its inverse read